-The Permian Basin of West Texas and southeast New Mexico is one of the largest and most active oil basins in the United States, with the entire basin accounting for approximately 15 percent of total United States oil production.
-Our strong position in the Permian Basin, where we account for approximately 16 percent of all oil produced, makes Oxy the No. 1 oil producer in Texas.
+The Permian Basin of West Texas and southeast New Mexico is one of the largest and most active oil basins in the United States, accounting for approximately 15 percent of all U.S. oil production.
+Occidental is the largest operator and largest producer of oil in the Permian Basin, where we account for approximately 15 percent of total oil produced.

-To ensure an adequate supply of CO2 for our EOR operations in the Permian, Oxy relies upon several sources.
-These include carbon dioxide produced from the Oxy-operated Bravo Dome field in northeastern New Mexico, and additional supplies from methane fields in the southwestern Permian.
+To ensure an adequate supply of CO2 for our EOR operations in the Permian, Occidental relies upon several sources.
+These include CO2 produced from the Occidental-operated Bravo Dome field in northeastern New Mexico and additional supplies from methane fields in the southwestern Permian.

-The Century Plant in Pecos County, Texas, further expands Oxy’s EOR infrastructure in the Permian Basin.
-The plant processes natural gas with high-CO2 content, resulting in methane gas for the market as well as a major source of CO2 for Oxy’s Permian operations.
+The Century Plant in Pecos County, Texas, further expands Occidental's EOR infrastructure in the Permian Basin.
+The plant processes natural gas with high-CO2 content, resulting in methane gas for the market as well as a major source of CO2 for our Permian operations.

-Oxy’s non-CO2 operations are among its fastest-growing assets.
-Over one-third of Oxy’s Permian production is from fields in the primary phase of their life cycle.
+Occidental's non-CO2 operations in the Permian are among our fastest-growing assets.
+More than one-third of this production is from fields in the primary phase of their life cycle.
 The primary phase is the first stage of oil production, in which a well is drilled into a reservoir and natural energy displaces the oil from the reservoir into the wellbore and up to the surface.
-The primary phase includes exploration and drilling, including horizontal drilling – a method Oxy frequently uses in its Permian operations.
+The primary phase includes exploration and drilling, including horizontal drilling – a method Occidental frequently uses in its Permian operations.

-Since beginning significant delineation and development efforts in 2010, production from these non-CO2 assets has increased by more than 25 percent.
-Oxy’s 2.5 million net acres in the Permian contain new plays such as the Avalon shale, Bone Spring, Wolfbone/Wolfcamp, Cline shale, Wolfberry and Delaware.
+Since Occidental began significant delineation and development efforts in 2010, production from these non-CO2 assets has increased by more than 110 percent.
+Occidental's 1.9 million prospective net acres in the Permian encompass plays such as the Avalon shale, Bone Spring, Wolfbone/Wolfcamp, Spraberry, Cline shale, Wolfberry and Delaware.